 Faulty Circuit Breaker

 Sometimes, the circuit breaker just begins to wear out and needs to be replaced.
 In addition to a circuit breaker tripping or not staying set, you may see damage or smell smoke.
-If this is the case, you should call an electrician immediately to determine the problem and provide circuit breaker repair and installation.
+If this is the case, you should call our Durham electrician immediately to determine the problem and provide circuit breaker repair and installation.